 A zipper pocket at the back of your gloves is always nice for you to put your ski pass in so it’s easier and faster for you to go through the chairlift entrance machine.

-Best Snowboard Gloves with Wrist Protection: Our Picks
+Best Snowboard Gloves with Wrist Guard: Our Picks for 2020

 This is a pair of super warm mittens with built-in wrist protection.
 Waterproof, breathable, very durable too.
 It comes with removable fleece liner and wrist protection.
 Also, the full-length gauntlet style cuffs so to keep the snow out.
 The part I don’t like so much is you have fewer color options, and it’s usually more expensive than other brands.